 It also comprises of exotic rooms with carved arches, paintings, crystal work and inland stones of pink and green lotus leaves.
 The palace is currently run by the Taj Group of Hotels.

-Rajasthan is the King of Mughal Architecture
+Why is Mughal Architecture rich?